 Helen is a physicist, first and foremost, but she’s acquired a few other labels along the way: oceanographer, presenter, author and bubble enthusiast.
 She was born and brought up near Manchester in the northwest of England, and spent her childhood playing by the canals and along the old railway routes of the early Industrial Revolution.
 Maths and science (especially physics) always felt as though they would be her focus in the long term, and she studied Natural Sciences (Physics) at Churchill College, Cambridge, finishing with a first class degree.
 A year later, she returned to Cambridge to study for a PhD in experimental explosives physics, motivated by the opportunity to use high-speed photography to explore the physical world further.

-After her PhD, she looked around for another subject that would allow her to continue build that sort of experiments, but with an application in the natural world.
+After her PhD, she looked around for another subject that would allow her to continue to build that sort of experiment, but with an application in the natural world.
 That’s when she found out about bubbles and oceans.
 The Scripps Institution of Oceanography in San Diego was her door into that world, followed by a postdoc at the Graduate School of Oceanography in Rhode Island.
 And then she came back to the UK to start her own research programme on the physics of oceanic bubbles, first at the University of Southampton and then at her current academic home, University College London.

 Helen gets particularly excited about the physics of the everyday world and the oceans.
 Looking up at the cosmos is very important for our awareness of our place in the universe, but the vast majority of the rules that make the universe tick can be seen around us in our daily lives.
 Helen loves to play with the world, and to encourage others to have confidence in their ability to explore it and think about it too.
 And the oceans are the heart of the Earth’s engine, the system of atmosphere, rocks, ice, life and ocean that makes up our planetary life support system.
 Beyond the purely scientific, Helen is fascinated by the relationship between human civilisations and the oceans, and how these vast expanses of blue have shaped and influenced the structure of human society.